camunda/camunda-docs-static/get-started/content/cmmn11/install.md

 {{< note title="Get Help!" class="info" >}}
 If you have trouble setting up the Camunda BPM platform, you can ask for assistance in the [Camunda Users Forum](https://camunda.org/community/forum.html).
 {{< /note >}}

+# Camunda Modeler

+Follow the instructions in the [Camunda Modeler](/manual/latest/installation/camunda-modeler) section.